Understanding Equipoise

 Chemical Structure and Mechanism of Action:

-• Boldenone has a double bond at the carbon one and two position which significantly increases its affinity to act on muscle tissues.
-It stimulates the protein synthesis process and nitrogen retention, leading to muscle growth.
+- Boldenone has a double bond at the carbon 1-2 position, which boosts its affinity for muscle tissue.
+It increases protein synthesis and nitrogen retention, driving muscle growth.

-• Increased muscle mass and strength: Users report significant gains in muscle size and strength over extended cycles.
+- Muscle mass and strength: Users report solid gains over longer cycles.

 Legal Status and Typical Dosages: